cbonoz/theta22/README.md

 ## How we built it

 - Website based on ReactJS.
-- Integration with web3 using metamask and theta networks.
+- Integration with web3 using metamask and Theta.
+- Smart contract using Solidity deployed to Theta testnet/mainnet.

 ## Challenges we ran into